Marieme-N/continuous-delivery/README.md

 Your secrets section should look like this
 ![secrets-variables](images/secret-variables.png)

+Now that we are all set, we have modify our workflow to:
+- build the docker image
+- publish the docker image
+- run our docker image (on our production VM)

 ##### Build step

-From our local machine, you used `docker build` command.
+From your local machine, you used `docker build` command.

 Fortunately, the `ubuntu-latest` system on which our `steps` are running do have docker installed and git by default.